Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 I also thought that seeing the surrounding areas in addition to Keelung would help me better understand the city.

 Keelung is located in the northeastern part of Taiwan, with Taipei City to the west and Tamsui further west.
 (Tamsui flourished as an international port in the 19th century, but in the early 20th century, sand began to accumulate at the river mouth, making it difficult for large ships to enter and leave.
-As a result, the Japanese Governor-General of Taiwan at the time transferred its role as the main port to Keelung.)
+As a result, the Japanese Governor-General of Taiwan at the time transferred the status of main port city to Keelung.)

 Keelung, Taipei, and Tamsui are connected by rivers.
 Before land roads were developed, people apparently traveled by boat.
-I was familiar with Tamsui, a town I had previously stayed in for a month, and I thought the distance seemed just right for walking, so I planned this peace pilgrimage.
+I was familiar with Tamsui, a town I had previously stayed in for a month, and I thought the distance seemed just right for walking, so I planned to do a peace walk.

-Initially, it was a spur-of-the-moment pilgrimage with just a few friends from Japan and Taiwan, with little planning.
-However, Yurei, whom I met at last year's Peace Camp, and my Peace Camp friends took an interest and created a very fulfilling itinerary, with a rich selection of places to visit, people to meet, and places to stay.
-We even held talk events before and after the pilgrimage, which attracted many people in Taiwan who were interested in Japan and Okinawa.
+Initially, it was a spur-of-the-moment peace walk with just a few friends from Japan and Taiwan, with little planning.
+However, Yo-Ling, whom I met at last year's Peace Camp, and my other Peace Camp friends took an interest in the peace walk and created a very fulfilling itinerary, with a rich selection of places to visit, people to meet, and places to stay.
+We even held talk events before and after the peace walk, which attracted many people in Taiwan who were interested in Japan and Okinawa.

 I would like to share this fascinating journey as a way of giving back to them.画像

-The photo was taken on Heping Island in Keelung (called Sheliao Island during the Japanese era).
+The photo was taken on Heping Island in Keelung (called Sheliao Island during the Japanese era)during the 2025 Peace Camp.

 画像